WorldBrain/storex-hub-boilerplate/README.md

 - Change `APP_NAME` in `ts/constants.ts` to something like `org.your-org.your-plugin` (reverse domain scheme)
 - Change `identifier`in `manifest.json` to to same as `APP_NAME`

-To run as a standalone app, when for example making a CLI tool (also useble if you're making a front-end):
+To run as an external app, when for example making a CLI tool (also useble if you're making a front-end):

 - `yarn start`